 Where to find them

-Scorpionweed is often cultivated as an ornamental plant for its attractive foliage and unique coiled flower clusters.
+Silky Scorpionweed is sometimes cultivated as an ornamental plant for its attractive foliage and spectacular flower clusters, although it can be short-lived unless provided with the very good drainage that it favours in nature.
 It can be used in wildflower gardens, xeriscaping projects, and native plant landscapes.

 See more of the pretty flowers on K-Country here.